 - A fairly popular internet meme has a blond-haired female DJ, supposedly a ditz, making "Dumbass DJ" type remarks.
 One example can be found here.

-- In an episode of Daria, two wacky morning deejays ("Bing and the Spatula Man") set up camp for a week at Lawndale High, to Daria's obvious non-delight.
+- In the Daria episode "Jake of Hearts", two wacky morning deejays ("Bing and the Spatula Man") set up camp for a week at Lawndale High, to Daria's obvious non-delight.
+Daria, who's been coping with her father's heart attack, proceeds to give them a bitter "The Reason You Suck" Speech that leaves the two so mortified, they pack up and leave.

 Idiot DJ #1: Man, that thing's great!